Erin Moran Cancer: ‘Happy Days’ Star’s Cause Of Death Was Secret Battle With Late-Stage Cancer

 “Standard toxicology tests were performed and the results are pending however no illegal narcotics were found at the residence,” the statement added.

-While many of the struggles Erin Moran had faced in recent years made headline, her fight with cancer appeared to be waged in secret.
+While many of the struggles Erin Moran had faced in recent years made headlines, her fight with cancer appeared to be waged in secret.
 There were no indications that she had been ill, and Moran was away from the spotlight for several years after some high-profile difficulties in 2012.

 "Happy Days" actress likely died of cancer.
 Statement from sheriff and coroner released a few minutes ago. pic.twitter.com/O2v1enMbgB